krypc-code/ipfs-file-manager-demo/README.md

 2. Access the application at `localhost:3000`.

-### API Used
+### IPFS HTTP API Used

-- `eth_getBalance`: Fetches the balance of a given address.
-- `eth_getTransactionCount`: Fetches the nonce/total transactions performed by a given address.
-- `eth_getBlock`: Gets the block details for a given block number.
+- `add`: Adds a file to IPFS and returns its hash.
-- `eth_getTransactionReceipt`: Provides information about a given transaction hash.
+- `get`: Retrieves a file from IPFS using its hash.
-- `eth_getTransaction`: Provides details regarding the transaction.
-- `eth_getBlockNumber`: Fetches the current/latest block number.
-- `eth_getGasPrice`: Fetches the current gas price.

 ## Conclusion

-We hope this guide helps you get started with creating your multi-chain block explorer with Krypcore Web3.
-Feel free to customize it further or add any other custom networks.
+We hope this guide helps you get started with creating your IPFS File Manager with Krypcore Web3.
+Feel free to customize it further or add any other APIs from our [documentation](https://docs.krypcore.com/dev-docs/api-reference/infrastructure-apis/ipfs-http-client-apis/http-api-methods) for additional functionality.
 Join our developer community on Discord to discuss any DApp ideas you're building!